This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Milk Makeup Hydro Grip Primer

-Most of the time I don’t use primer but if I do, I use the Hydro Grip Primer.
+Most of the time a primer is not part of my makeup routine, but if I do use one, I use the Hydro Grip Primer.
 I love that it is silicone-free but also hydrating.
 Make sure to follow the directions and don’t freak out if it feels a bit sticky at first.

 Pair it with the Sunshine Skin Tint for a nice glowy no-makeup makeup look.